OliverRevilla/BigData_Pyspark/README.md

 SparkContext --- Conecction to the cluster SparkSession --- Interface with that connection

-# Using DataFrames
+# Using RDD's or DataFrames
-Spark's core data structure is the Resilient Distributed Dataset (RDD) DataFrames are more optimized for complicated operations than RDD's.
+Spark's core data structure is the Resilient Distributed Dataset (RDD)
+Resilient: Ability to withstand failures.
+Distributed: Spanning across multiple machines.
+Datasets: Collection of partitioed data. sc.parallelize(). sc.textFile().

+RDD transformations:
+map()
+filter()
+flatMap()
+union()

+RDD actions:
+collect(): returns all the elements of the dataset. take(): returns an array with the certainly number of elements. first(): prints the first element of the RDD. count(): returns the number of elements of the RDD. reduce(): is used for aggregating the elements of a regular RDD. saveAsTextFile(): saves an RDD into a text file with each partition as a separate file. coalesce(): saves an RDD as a single text file.

+Pair RDDS:
+reduceByKey(): Combine values with the same key. groupByKey(): Group values with the samen key. sortByKey(): Return and RDD sorted by key. join():Join two pair RDDs based on their key. countByKey(): collectAsMap(): returns hte key-value pairs in the RDD as dictionary.

+DataFrames are more optimized for complicated operations than RDD's.
 The Spark DataFrame is inmutable.